Frequently Asked Questions

 Under the RN Regulations Registrants are required to update a change in name, address or employment information to the College within 30 days of change.

-Methods of payment accepted include Visa, MasterCard, AMEX, online debit, Visa debit, MasterCard debit, Discover Card, Diner’s Club International, employer payroll deduction or CRNNL pre-authorized payment.
+Methods of payment accepted include Visa, MasterCard, AMEX, online debit (not all banks offer this option), Visa debit, MasterCard debit, Discover Card, Diner’s Club International, employer payroll deduction or CRNNL pre-authorized payment.
 Please note that prepaid credit cards may not be accepted.

 Employers who offer payroll deduction will forward to the College the names and fees (RN & NP: $412.47) of those registrants for whom they have deducted the full licensure fee before the licensure/membership renewal site opens.
 If the College has received your licensure fee from your employer, you will be notified on the payment page of the renewal site.
 If not, you will be required to pay online.